Plqsma/280-interpreter/README.md

-# 📘 SPL Parser and Interpreter (CS280 Project 3)
+# SPL Parser and Interpreter

 This project implements a parser and interpreter for a simplified programming language called SPL (Simple Programming Language), designed as part of a compiler construction course.
-It includes a **lexical analyzer**, **recursive descent parser**, and **expression evaluator**, supporting control structures, declarations, arithmetic expressions, and print statements.
+It includes a lexical analyzer, recursive descent parser, and expression evaluator, supporting control structures, declarations, arithmetic expressions, and print statements.

-## 🛠️ Features
+## Features

 - Tokenization of SPL source code using a custom lexer.
 - Recursive-descent parsing and syntax validation of SPL grammar.